Chart Color Schemes

 Unley displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Unley, as per the latest Census evaluation, 52.4% of dwellings were houses while 47.6% comprised semi-detached homes, apartments, and other types.
-In contrast, Adelaide metro had 59.2% houses and 40.9% other dwellings.
-Home ownership in Unley stood at 35.8%, with mortgaged properties at 27.9% and rented ones at 36.3%.
+In Unley, as per the latest Census evaluation, 52.4% of dwellings were houses while 47.6% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+In comparison, Adelaide metro had 59.2% houses and 40.9% other dwellings.
+Home ownership in Unley stood at 35.8%, with mortgaged properties at 27.9% and rented dwellings at 36.3%.
 The median monthly mortgage repayment was $2,167, aligning with Adelaide metro's average, while the median weekly rent was $372 compared to Adelaide metro's $350.
-Nationally, Unley's mortgage repayments were higher at $2,167 versus Australia's average of $1,863; however, rents in Unley were lower than the national figure of $375.
+Nationally, Unley's mortgage repayments were higher at $2,167 than the Australian average of $1,863, and rents were lower at $372 compared to the national figure of $375.

 Frequently Asked Questions - Housing